devsmart/JavaScriptForWeb/README.md

 ## Folders
 	+ training
-		contains files for the training
+		Contains files for the training
 	+ src
-		converted training files to industry level application using build tools
+		Converted training files to industry level application using build tools